Frequently Asked Questions

-2. I have something that may show up on my background check, can I still become a licensed CNA?
+2. I have something that may show up on my background check.
+Can I still become a licensed CNA?

 3. Do you offer Financial Aid?

-Answer: We do not offer financial aid; however, we do offer payment plans on most of our programs.
+Answer: We do not offer financial aid; however, we offer payment plans on most of our programs.
 For our CNA prep training program, you may register online by paying the registration fee of $50.00, and the remaining balance of $299 will be due on the first day of class.
-Please see student catalog for payment plan options. (please note all registration fees are non-refundable).
+Please see the student catalog for payment plan options. (please note that all registration fees are non-refundable).